 Cannabis has been used in both medicinal and recreational applications for thousands of years.
-It may surprise you to learn, then, that the mechanism behind how cannabis worked wasn’t even discovered until the 1960s—specifically 1964.
-It was the first time scientists were able to determine that Tetrahydrocannabinol (THC) is the main active component in cannabis.
+It may surprise you to learn, then, that the mechanism behind how cannabis’ effects took place wasn’t even discovered until the 1960s—specifically 1964.
+This was the first time scientists were able to determine that Tetrahydrocannabinol (THC) is the main active component in cannabis [*].

-THC is classified as an exogenous cannabinoid, meaning its produced outside of the body.
-This discovery, funnily enough, ultimately led scientists to discover the Endocannabinoid system (ECS), an internal signaling system designed to help the body maintain homeostasis.
-As such, the ECS is thought to play a role in regulating mood, appetite, sleep, and learning and memory.
+THC is classified as an exogenous cannabinoid, meaning its produced outside of the body [*].
+This discovery, funnily enough, ultimately led scientists to discover the Endocannabinoid system (ECS), an internal signalling system designed to help the body maintain homeostasis [*].
+As such, the ECS is thought to play a role in regulating mood, appetite, sleep, and learning and memory [*].

 So just what does cannabis have to do with it?
 Read on to learn more about what the ECS is, how it works with cannabis and how different cannabinoids like THC and CBD interact with your body.

-CB1 receptors are found throughout the body’s central nervous system (CNS).
-They’re also present in several areas of the brain including the hippocampus, cerebellum and hypothalamus.
-These receptors are thought to modulate perception, memory and movement.
-Cannabinoids that act as agonists at CB1 site block transmissions of pain and are effective pain relievers.
-THC, for instance, acts as a partial agonist for both CB1 and CB2 receptors.
+CB1 receptors are found throughout the body’s central nervous system (CNS) [*].
+They’re also present in several areas of the brain including the hippocampus, cerebellum and hypothalamus [*].
+These receptors are thought to modulate perception, memory and movement [*].

-CB1 receptors are also thought to play a part in regulating our appetite and sense of satiety after a meal.
-Compounds that block the activity of CB1—CB1 antagonists such as the phytocannabinoid Tetrahydrocannabivarin (THCV)—are currently being evaluated as potential treatments for obesity.
+CB1 receptors are also thought to play a part in regulating our appetite and sense of satiety after a meal [*].

-These types of receptors are found in the peripheral nervous system and immune system.
-They’re associated with regulating pain and inflammation.
-Research also indicates that activation of CB2 receptors reduces pain.
+These types of receptors are found in the peripheral nervous system and immune system, and are associated with regulating pain and inflammation [*].

 Other compounds found in the cannabis plant can bind to CB2 receptors.
-One example is Beta-Caryophyllene, a terpene found in black pepper.
-Beta-Caryophyllene readily binds to CB2 receptors, a mechanism of action that may explain its anti-inflammatory properties.
-This is yet another reason why full spectrum medicine—cannabis extracts that preserve all of the plant’s cannabinoids and terpenes— is consistently more effective than consuming an isolated cannabinoid.
+One example is Beta-Caryophyllene, a terpene found in black pepper [*].
+Beta-Caryophyllene readily binds to CB2 receptors, a mechanism of action that may explain its potentially anti-inflammatory properties [*].
+This is yet another reason why full spectrum medicine—cannabis extracts that preserve all of the plant’s cannabinoids and terpenes— is consistently more effective than consuming an isolated cannabinoid [*].